 The subject line starts the audience off with an eye-catching deal.
 The image inspires sentimental feelings toward holding a hard copy newspaper.
 Finally, the story concludes with a specific message on subscription and additional benefits.
 This message quickly and seamlessly brings readers through the story Chicago Tribune is trying tell.

 Call to Action

-The more you know about your audience and the things you can do to encourage engagement, the more effective your mobile email marketing will be.
+The more you know about your audience, the more effective your mobile email marketing will be.
+In particular, know what inspires engagement from your audience.
 If you follow what users are searching for, you should be able to craft meaningful content with ease.

 Look for ways to serve up a quick call to action:

 But keep in mind, you want to limit the number of options presented.
 The idea of a call to action is to direct the audience to learn more via your website.

 Don’t forget the data